theodoragirgis/rebound/docs/quickstart.md

 ```

 ## Where to go from here
+In addition to reading the remaining sections in the documentation, you can learn most about REBOUND by looking at some of the [example problems](examples.md).
+The C examples are located in the `examples/` directory.
+The python and iPython examples are located in the `python_examples/` and `ipython_examples/` directories respectively.

-To learn more about how to use REBOUND with C, have a look at the examples in the `examples/` directory.
-You might also want to have a look at the `rebound.h` file in the `src/` directory which contains the API specifications.
-Last but not least, REBOUND is open source.
-If you want to know how something works, you can just look at the source code.
-And of course, you are welcome to [open an issue](https://github.com/hannorein/rebound/issues) on Github or e-mail any of the [contributors](/#contributors) with questions.
-We'll do our best to answer them quickly.
+You might also want to have a look at the `rebound.h` file in the `src/` directory which contains the precise function prototypes and structure definitions.

+If you run into a problem or can't find an answer in this documentation, [open an issue](https://github.com/hannorein/rebound/issues) on Github or e-mail one of the [contributors](/#contributors).
+We'll do our best to help you quickly.